Once youngsters, now leaders: How Morris and Roldan have grown as Sounders prepare for another MLS Cup final | Goal.com

 "I’m completely happy with my decision.
 I do get asked sometimes, but I have zero regrets," Morris said.
 "The team has been very successful and I’ve grown as a player here, especially this last year, I’ve continued to develop and grow.
 MLS is growing and getting better and it’s exciting to be a part of that.

-His longtime teammate Roldan added: "It’s so good to see him have fun.
+His longtime teammate Roldan has enjoyed watching his success: "It’s so good to see him have fun.
 He’s having the most fun he’s had in his career, I think.
 A large part has to do with switching from right to left wing.
 Once he got back from the Gold Cup, he was a bit sharper, he seemed a bit fitter, stronger in every category."

-But, in the years since, Roldan has drawn the ire of USMNT fans, as have plenty of other players that ply their trade in MLS.
+But, in the years since, Roldan has drawn the ire of USMNT fans, as have plenty of other players based in MLS.

 Roldan has been a regular fixture under USMNT head coach Gregg Berhalter, appearing in 13 of the 16 games since the former Columbus Crew boss took over.
 But, over those 16 games, Berhalter and the USMNT as a whole have repeatedly come under fire for not having the quality or mentality to go toe-to-toe with any teams of note.

 Yet here Roldan is, in another MLS Cup final.
-Roldan has started 109 matches of the 115 matches since Brian Schmetzer took over.
+He has started 109 of the 115 matches since Brian Schmetzer took over.
 The six he's missed came when he was on USMNT duty.

-And, on Sunday, he'll get a chance to go up against Bradley once again, another oft-criticised USMNT star looking to further his USMNT legacy.
+Sunday he'll get a chance to go up against Bradley once again, another oft-criticised USMNT star looking to further his legacy.

 "Anytime I’m facing him, I want him to feel that I’m good enough to be on the same field as him," Roldan said.
 "I’ve played alongside him and what a competitor he is.